MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/resolve-upgrade-problems.md

 There are two workaround procedures that you can use to try to resolve the issue in which an upgrade to Service Manager fails as a result of Configuration service Startup timing out.
 You can:

-- Disable signature verification on the computer that is running setup.
+- Disable signature verification on the computer that is running Setup.

-- Increase the service time-out setting on the computer that is running setup.
+- Increase the service time-out setting on the computer that is running Setup.

 ### Disable signature verification